-When Nikki won her election, she became Florida’s only statewide elected Democrat, first democrat elected to the Cabinet in nearly 2 decades, and the first female ever elected to serve as Commissioner.
-Since taking office as Florida’s Agriculture Commissioner, she has helped build the state hemp industry, stood up for LGBTQ+ equality, and fought for clean water, improved the gun licensing process, and much more.
+When Nikki won her election, she became Florida’s only statewide elected Democrat, the first Democrat elected to the Cabinet in nearly two decades, and the first female ever elected to serve as Commissioner.
+Since taking office as Florida’s Agriculture Commissioner, she has helped build the state hemp industry, stood up for LGBTQ+ equality, fought for clean water, improved the gun licensing process, and much more.

 Prior to being elected, Fried was the head of the Felony Division at the Alachua County Public Defender’s Office and worked in private practice in South Florida, defending homeowners against foreclosure during the 2007-2008 housing crisis.
 She also worked at law firms as a government consultant, advocating on behalf of clients before the Florida Legislature.
 In 2017, she formed her own firm to advocate in Tallahassee for at-risk children, the Broward County School Board, and the expansion of patient access to medical marijuana.